Curriculum Intent: Music

 For more careers, please visit First Careers.

 Through the explicit teaching of the Music skills, both the teachers and the pupils assess their learning continuously throughout the lesson.
-At the end of the unit, pupils use their Learning Passports to reflect on their knowledge and understanding.
 Our assessment systems enable teachers to make informed judgements about the depth of their learning and the progress they have made over time.

 Here is what Music looks like at The Meadows: